aylei/blog/README.md

 - [ ] Sync posts to Zhihu
 - [ ] Sync posts to Medium
 - [ ] Support email subscription (For now, You can transform RSS to email subscription by third-party service like IFTTT)

+Interested in my posts?
+Find me at aylei@twitter and rayingecho@gmail.com.